-(ii) Support 23.
+Sub-area Criteria (i) Physical facilities 22.
+Adequate physical facilities, such as lecture rooms, libraries, workshop rooms, laboratories, computing facili- ties, etc., where applicable, will be available for the pro- posed programme's needs. (ii) Support 23.
 Efficient academic support services will be available to support the quality of academic outcomes and enhance student success in the proposed programme.
-This includes provision for: (i) academic support services to enhance the academic skills of students, where necessary. (ii) student counselling services.
-A sufficient number of tutors, counsellors, etc. should be available to provide support to students, where necessary. (iii) Programme administrative services 24.
-Programme administrative services will provide reliable information on: (i) aspects of the proposed programme such as venues, timetables, staff consultation times, etc. (ii) student records.
-NOTE: The institution should provide proof that the required facilities and support are likely to be in place in time.
+This includes provision for - (i) academic support services to enhance the academic skills of students, where necessary. (ii) student counselling services.
+A sufficient number of tutors, counsellors, etc. should be available to provide support to students, where necessary. (iii) Programme 24.
+Programme administrative services will provide reliable administrative services information on - (i) aspects of the proposed programme such as venues, timetables, staff consultation times, etc. (ii) on student records.